Young Funeral Directors

 We suggest you draft your answers in a Word document before submitting your nomination online.
 For your convenience, the nomination questions are listed below and we ask that each response is 150 words or less:

-- Describe how the nominee has demonstrated outstanding citizenship in the community.
-This answer should reflect previous or ongoing contributions of service to the community in which he/she lives and provide examples of involvement within activities or organizations that strengthen and improve the community.
+• Describe how the nominee has demonstrated outstanding citizenship in the community.
+This answer should reflect previous or ongoing contributions of service to their residential community and provide examples of involvement within activities or organizations that strengthen and improve the community.

-- Describe how the nominee has displayed an exceptional level of professionalism and leadership qualities within funeral service and has maintained the confidence of the personal and business relationships with those he/she serves.
+• Describe how the nominee has displayed an exceptional level of professionalism and leadership qualities within funeral service and has maintained the confidence of the personal and business relationships with those served.

-- Describe how the nominee supports professional organizations in their efforts to improve the standards of funeral service and lends his/her voice in censure against those who deter these efforts, citing specific examples and/or situations.
+• Describe how the nominee supports professional organizations in their efforts to improve the standards of funeral service and lends a voice in censure against those who deter these efforts, citing specific examples and/or situations.

-Should you have questions or prefer an alternate submission method, please contact OFDA Committee Staff liaison, Andrew Allman at andrew@ofdaonline.org
+Should you have questions or prefer an alternate submission method, please contact Andrew Allman at andrew@ofdaonline.org

 Rules of Procedure and Operation